Kenley Lease Extension - Free Consultation

 An extended lease has roughly the same value as a freehold

-Leasehold premises in Kenley with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges justify it.
+Leasehold residencies in Kenley with over one hundred years left on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement